 Sustainability

 The NGK Group regards contributing to society through our business activities to be one of our most important missions.
-We leverage the technology we have cultivated for more than a century since our company was founded, to develop and provide products and technologies that contribute to the global environment.
+We leverage the technology we have cultivated for more than a century since our founding, to develop and provide products and technologies that contribute to the global environment.

 Developing and Distributing Products/Services Contributing to Environmental Protection

-The fifth 5-Year Environmental Action Plan, which began in FY2021, establishes a goal of increasing the registration of carbon neutral products and services among our products contributing to environmental protection.
-We have registered ENA ELECTRIC POWER and ABASHIRI ELECTRIC POWER, which have been using NAS batteries to provide stable renewable energy supply, as service business companies contributing to regional carbon neutrality.
-Moreover, in FY2023, we registered new AMB and DCB substrates for power modules needed by the power units in electric vehicles.
+The fifth 5-Year Environmental Action Plan, which began in FY2021, establishes a goal of increasing the number of registered carbon neutral products and services among our products contributing to environmental protection.
+In FY2022, we registered ABASHIRI ELECTRIC POWER, which have been using NAS batteries to provide stable renewable energy supply, as a service business company contributing to regional carbon neutrality.
+Moreover, we registered AMB substrates in FY2023, and our NAS MODEL L24 improved NAS battery in FY2024.

 Our Definition of Products/Services Contributing to Environmental Protection